 POPCORN CINEMA: RECOMMENDED

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

-So that’s The Stone Killer Blu-ray review, if you have any thoughts on this film leave them in the comment section below:
+That’s The Stone Killer blu-ray review, if you have any thoughts on this film leave them in the comment section below:

 Summary: The Stone Killer (1973) Blu-ray Review

 Movie title: The Stone Killer (1973)

 Actor(s): Charles Bronson, Martin Balsam, Jack Colvin, Paul Koslo, John Ritter, Norman Fell

 - Movie Rating